informalsystems/hermes/guide/src/index.md

 Lastly, for general questions, you can reach us at `hello@informal.systems`, or on Twitter [@informalinc][twitter].

-> Note that Hermes is packaged as part of the `ibc-relayer-cli` crate.

 ---

-__Disclaimer__ This project is undergoing heavy development, use at your own risk.
+__Disclaimer__ As with all software offered by Informal Systems, Hermes is offered on an “as is” basis and you use at your own risk.
+Informal makes no warranties of any kind, express or implied, relating to Hermes, including no warranties of a “bug-free” nature.

 ---

 [feature-request]: https://github.com/informalsystems/hermes/issues/new?assignees=&labels=&template=feature-request.md
 [bug-report]: https://github.com/informalsystems/hermes/issues/new?assignees=&labels=&template=bug-report.md